pavelkrolevets/rust_jwt_auth_pg/README.md

-## Rust rocket.rs + diesel.rs ORM + Postgresql  - restful JWT auth API boilerplate
+## Rocket.rs + diesel.rs + Postgresql  - restful JWT auth API boilerplate

 An example how to set up Rust server restful API with JWT authentication and ORM under the hood.